-But all of this efforts could have been much easier if they mainstreamed their end-user acquisition via making their products simpler.
+It would have been much easier if they mainstreamed their end-user acquisition via making their plans simpler.

 And how do you do that?
 Give more seats to your marketers in early stages of your product development.

-(I know that their target customers are a bit different, but that is irrelevant.)
+(I know that their target customers are a bit different to Cloudflare, but that is irrelevant.)